 Heat capacity ratio

-The heat capacity ratio, also known as the adiabatic index, the ratio of specific heats, or the isentropic expansion factor, is the ratio of the heat capacity at constant pressure to that of constant volume.
-The heat capacity ratio is used in the description of thermodynamic reversible processes; the speed of sound also depends on this factor.
+The heat capacity ratio (also called the adiabatic index, ratio of specific heats, or isentropic expansion factor) is the ratio of heat capacity at constant pressure to heat capacity at constant volume.
+It governs adiabatic processes and influences the speed of sound in a medium.

 Notes:

-1. One can also use intensive heat capacities, such as specific or molar ones, in place of the extensive heat capacity presented here.
+1. One can also use intensive heat capacities, e.g. specific or molar, in place of the extensive heat capacities presented here.

 Links: